ThanetPi/FARM-BIOMOL/README.md

 ### About the library
 This chemical library comprises approximately 150 compounds (primarily natural products).
 It belongs to the Division of Pharmaceutical Biology, Department of Biology, Faculty of Natural Sciences, Friedrich-Alexander-Universität Erlangen-Nürnberg under Prof. Dr. Gregore Furhmann.

-This FARMBIOMOL chemical library was established in 2022 to support scientific research, especially the anti-AMR bacterial infection study conducted by students and scientists from the Division of Pharmaceutical Biology.
+This FArmBioMoL chemical library was established in 2022 to support scientific research, especially the anti-AMR bacterial infection study conducted by students and scientists from the Division of Pharmaceutical Biology.

 ### Inquiry